55th Massachusetts Infantry Regiment: Authorization and muster

-Due to the Commonwealth's relatively small black population, both the 54th Massachusetts and, subsequently, the 55th Massachusetts, were made up of free men of color recruited from other states, including Ohio, New York, and Pennsylvania.
-The State of Ohio provided 222 recruits to the 55th Massachusetts, more than any other northern state.
-Among these was James Monroe Trotter of Chillicothe, Ohio, father of William Monroe Trotter, an early civil rights activist and a co-founder of the Niagara Movement, the direct predecessor to the NAACP.
-William Monroe Trotter was also a graduate of Harvard University and numbered among the 100 Greatest African Americans as compiled by Molefi Kete Asante, Ph.D.
+The regiment carried 4 banners, a national flag, a blue regimental flag and 2 guidons.
+All being presented by the group of African-American women from Ohio, with them being made by the Shillito & Co. in Cincinnati.
+The national flag bore the inscription: "God and Liberty."
+They also carried an American flag with the name of the regiment in gold, written across the stripes.

+Working conditions and service

 At the time of formation, the colored troops of Massachusetts were promised a pay rate of $13.00 per month, equal to that of all other active recruits throughout the Union Army.
 This promise was not initially honored, principally due to inaction of the U.S. Congress.
 On principle, these men almost unanimously chose to forgo their pay altogether until this discrepancy was fully rectified.
 And according to the Civil War Index: "Like the 54th, a grave injustice was done the men of the 55th in the matter of pay, as the Federal paymasters offered the men but $10 a month.
 This, they consistently refused to accept, and serious trouble with the men was narrowly averted in consequence."
 By one account, James Monroe Trotter "was the first soldier to step forth and say to the paymaster 'No, sir; we'll never take it.
 We are soldiers, we will accept nothing less than the soldier's pay.
 We are perfectly willing to take the soldier's fare, but we will not degrade the name of an American soldier.'"
 This circumstance persisted for a period of eighteen months before the matter was finally settled through action taken by the War Department.

+Notable engagements

+The 54th Massachusetts and the 55th Massachusetts brigaded together, fighting and dying side by side during the campaign at Honey Hill, South Carolina, on November 30, 1864.
+The 55th Massachusetts was one of the first Union regiments to enter the captured city of Charleston, South Carolina.

+Public impact

-In her 1995 article 'History of 55th Massachusetts Volunteer Infantry', Civil War historian Katherine Dhalle stated the following:
+In her 1995 article 'History of 55th Massachusetts Volunteer Infantry', Civil War historian Katherine Dhalle stated:

 "The war that had taken so many lives had also seen fit to form many survivors into the leaders of a new, reunited country.
 Despite frustrations, disappointments, obstacles, and restrictions, the men of the 55th bore their military office well.
 Instead of retreating in the face of adversity, whether it be the enemy, their fellow officers, or their own government, they continued in their quest to promote freedom and preserve the Union at all costs.
 For this they deserve our unending respect and admiration.
 As well, the brave men of the regiment, both black and white, who fought side by side, and lived through the inequities of a discriminatory government, deserve to be remembered as the heroes they are.
 Nothing less would be acceptable."